 With the right strategies and tools in place, PR managers can quickly learn to navigate the challenges brought on by this triple-generation workforce.
 Here are three ways we at Walker Sands have been able to meet the needs of our multigenerational workforce:

-- Embrace new communication platforms – From grabbing coffee to holding in-person meetings, Gen X employees (born between 1965 and 1984) want to develop a personal relationship with their employees.
-While these methods of communication will prove effective, Millennial and Gen Z are finding that collaboration solutions and videoconferencing (i.e. Slack, Google Hangouts, Skype, etc.) are more cohesive with their workflows because they allow for quicker response time and more frequent feedback.
+- Embrace new communication platforms.
+From grabbing coffee to holding in-person meetings, Gen X employees (born between 1965 and 1984) want to develop a personal relationship with their employees.
+While these methods of communication will prove effective, Millennials and Gen Z'ers are finding that collaboration solutions and video conferencing (i.e. Slack, Google Hangouts, Skype, etc.) are more cohesive with their workflows because they allow for quicker response time and more frequent feedback.
 Our managers have found it helpful to ask employees to share their preferred methods of communication to most efficiently and effectively communicate amongst their team.